This section used to be called GM 101 to mark it as a primer of sorts.

 The years as they pass are enlightening and telling.
 New ideas form in our minds and we learn new tricks-of-the-trade as they say from varied sources — mostly from you, the user.
 The information on this site matures, and in turn we offer you the our latest thoughts and some juicy tidbits.

-In addition to the Helpful Hints and Tidbits page the icon-link leads to, we’re offering a lot more in this section.
-First of all we have a great Glossary of terms, then we offer a Required Reading list, some handy Resource Links, Short Term Storage, Handling & Release Instructions, and the Biocontrol Release Rates you’ll need.
-Have fun.
+In addition to the Helpful Hints and Tidbits page the title-link leads to, we’re offering a lot more in this section.
+First of all we have a great Glossary of terms, then we offer a Required Reading list, and some handy Resource Links.